LiveRamp/reslang/docs/reference.md

 - maxResourceDepth controls how deep a resource & subresource hierarchy can go. /v1/cars/2/wheels/3/bolts/4 is 3 levels deep.
 Default is to allow 2 levels
 - maxActionDepth controls how deeply nested an action can be.
 THe default setting is 3 layers deep, which means an action can currently go on a subresource. e.g. /v1/cars/2/wheels/3/actions/replace-wheel is allowed
 - actionsOnRequestsOnly, if set, restricts actions to only being on request-resources
-- ONLY_CONFIG_TO_CONFIG means that configuration-resources can only link to other configuration-resources.
+- onlyConfigToConfig means that configuration-resources can only link to other configuration-resources.
 They cannot link to asset or request resources
-- NO_ACTION_SUBRESOURCES means that actions cannot have subresources
+- noSubresourcesOnActions means that actions cannot have subresources